-Figure 7: Four levels of resolution of a mesh
+Figure 2.3: Four levels of resolution of a mesh [Hoppe, 1996]

-(Lavoué, Chevalier, and Dupont 2013) develop a dedicated progressive compression algorithm based on iterative decimation, for efficient decoding, in order to be usable on web clients.
-With the same objective, (Limper et al. 2013) proposes pop buffer, a progressive compression method based on quantization that allows efficient decoding.
+the same objective, [Limper et al., 2013] proposes pop buffer, a progressive compression method based on quantization that allows efficient decoding.

 Following these, many approaches use multi triangulation, which creates mesh fragments at different levels of resolution and encodes the dependencies between fragments in a directed acyclic graph.
-In (Cignoni et al. 2005), the authors propose Nexus: a GPU optimized version of multi triangulation that pushes its performances to make real time rendering possible.
-It is notably used in 3DHOP (3D Heritage Online Presenter, (Potenziani et al. 2015)), a framework to easily build web interfaces to present 3D objects to users in the context of cultural heritage.
+In [Cignoni et al., 2005], the authors propose Nexus: a GPU optimized version of multi triangulation that pushes its performances to make real time rendering possible.
+It is notably used in 3DHOP (3D Heritage Online Presenter, [Potenziani et al., 2015]), a framework to easily build web interfaces to present 3D objects to users in the context of cultural heritage.

 Each of these approaches define its own compression and coding for a single mesh.
 However, users are often interested in scenes that contain multiple meshes, and the need to structure content emerged.

-To answer those issues, the Khronos group proposed a generic format called glTF (GL Transmission Format, (Robinet and Cozzi 2013)) to handle all types of 3D content representations: point clouds, meshes, animated models, etc. glTF is based on a JSON file, which encodes the structure of a scene of 3D objects.
+To answer those issues, the Khronos group proposed a generic format called glTF (GL Transmission Format, [Robinet and Cozzi, 2013]) to handle all types of 3D content representations: point clouds, meshes, animated models, etc. glTF is based on a JSON file, which encodes the structure of a scene of 3D objects.
 It contains a scene graph with cameras, meshes, buffers, materials, textures and animations.
 Although relevant for compression, transmission and in particular streaming, this standard does not yet consider view-dependent streaming, which is required for large scene remote visualization and which we address in our work.